geraldiner/geraldiner/README.md

 My passion for education has brought me to various experiences revolving around outreach, mentoring, and leadership.
 Coming from an underprivileged background, I take any opportunity to bring as many people as I can up with me.
 I believe there is room for everyone at the top. 🚵🏾‍♂️🌠

-My knowledge and experience in design and development are just the tools I use to do what I do best: bringing joy to people’s lives. ✨💖
+✨💖

 <h2 align="center">Interests</h2>

 🏫 Education & Learning

-- Access to education to level the playing field
+- Access to education, free courses/resources
-- Teach For America Kool-Aid ("One day all children")
+- Teach For America experiences (cohort: TFA-HI 2015, also had TFA teachers in high school)

 💻 Digital Experiences

 - UX Design in digital spaces, especially in places that bring people together
 - Building a community vs audience
-- Content creation process
-- Twitch
+- Twitch (and parasocial relationships)

 ✨ People & Wonder/Magic/Happiness

 - What makes a moment magical?
 - How can you spark curiosity/wonder in others?

-🌲 Animal Crossing
+🌲 Video Games

-- ...and other video games as a form of experience design
+- As a form of experience design
+- All-time favorites: Stardew Valley, Animal Crossing
+- Current favorite(s): Palworld

 ## GitHub Stats